ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 WeDeploy needs to know what kind of project your are deploying in order to download dependencies, compile, and build it in the right way.

-From now on, we'll try to determine what language your project uses, so you can deploy any project using [Node.js](/docs/deploy/deploying-nodejs.html), [Java](/docs/deploy/deploying-java.html), [Ruby](/docs/deploy/deploying-ruby.html), or a [Dockerfile](/docs/deploy/deploying-docker.html) and we will take it from there.
+Together with your `wedeploy.json`, we'll try to determine what language your project uses.
+Deploy any project using [Node.js](/docs/deploy/deploying-nodejs.html), [Java](/docs/deploy/deploying-java.html), [Ruby](/docs/deploy/deploying-ruby.html), or a [Dockerfile](/docs/deploy/deploying-docker.html) and we'll take it from there.

-This doesn't mean you don't need the `wedeploy.json` file anymore.
-It is still valid and important for us to determine what directory to scan.

 ##### 8. Liferay DXP